bmatthew123/tmt-eden/README.md

 # tmt-eden
-A lightweight web framework written in Go and based on the repository bwinterton/eden.
+tmt-eden is a lightweight web framework written in Go and based on the repository bwinterton/eden.